intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 asking users for what tradeoffs they are willing to accept would be a helpful approach: would they rather have a network with low latency, or a network with higher bandwidth.
-Gamers may make different decisions than home office or content producers, for example.
+Gamers may make different decisions than home office users or content producers, for example.

 Furthermore, how can users make these trade-offs in a fair manner that does not impact other users?
 There is a tension between solutions in